varocketry/guitar-mastery-hub/public/lessons/lesson_034_key_signatures_circle_of_fifths.md

 ---

-## 📖 SECTION 1: WHAT IS A KEY SIGNATURE?
+## ðŸ“– SECTION 1: WHAT IS A KEY SIGNATURE?

 ### Definition and Purpose